 - Our previous issues have explored the dark side of confessional poetry.
 With this issue, we want to present the happier/lighter side of confessional poetry.
 Send us poems that talk about small encounters, planned dates and outings, life changing events, and moments of healing where the good finally outweighed or even crushed the bad.

 The Confessionalist accepts all forms of confessional poetry—that is poetry that feels conversational and vulnerable, like a shaky whisper or a diary entry.
 We especially enjoy reading submissions from LGBTQIA+, BIPOC, disabled, and emerging/beginner writers.

-Previous contributors are welcome to submit again.
+Previous contributors are welcomed and encouraged to submit again, at any time.

 Email no more than five poems to email@example.com on a single Word or Docs file.
 Please include titles and line breaks in documents to help us distinguish where one piece ends and the next one begins.
-In the body of the email include a third person bio (60 words or less) and your social media handles so we can credit you.
-Anonymous submissions are welcome, and the author will decide how they wish to be credited.
+In the body of the email include a third person bio (80 words or less), and your social media handles so we can credit you.
+Anonymous submissions are welcome, and it is up to the author to decide how they wish to be credited (pen name, initials, etc.).

 *We don’t require cover letters!
 Editor can be addressed with any pronouns, and trigger warnings are not necessary.